-Considerations for presenting marketing reports to CEOs, board members, and other senior executives
+Considerations for presenting marketing reports to CEOs, board members, and senior executives

 Successfully making that shift is a critical requirement for marketing leaders.
 The list below is a good test to see if you have made that transition.

 This may seem rough, but your CEO doesn’t care how you have been filling your day.
-She really wants to know about the outcomes.
+She really wants to know about the outcomes and results of marketing efforts.
 Many marketing leaders fall into the trap of delivering an activity report vs. the business results achieved.